PrabhjottSK/PrabhjottSK/README.md

 I'm a computer science student who is passionate about cybersecurity, back-end development, and developing apps.

-- 👨🏻‍💻 I'm a sophomore at Hunter College, pursuing bachelor’s degree in Software Engineering.
+- 👨🏻‍💻 I'm a sophomore at Hunter College, pursuing bachelor’s degree in Computer Science.
 - 👯 I’m looking for a software development internship.

 ### 🛠 &nbsp; Tech Stack